 Gift Aid declaration would enable us to claim back the taxable amount from the government, thus increasing your gift at no cost to yourself.

-To donate, please use the button at the top of the page or contact: email@example.com for details.
+To donate, please use the form below or contact: email@example.com for details.